Pula Arena — Roman Amphitheatre

 Shipyard Pub

-A popular local pub with craft beers and a casual atmosphere.
+A popular local pub with craft beers and a relaxed atmosphere.

 Ulysses Bar

-A stylish bar near the Arena, ideal for pre-dinner drinks.
+A stylish bar near the Arena, good for pre-dinner drinks.

 Jupiter Café Bar

-Located near the Temple of Augustus, perfect for coffee by day and drinks by night.
+Located near the Temple of Augustus — coffee by day, drinks by night.

 Live Music & Nightlife

-Pula's nightlife is vibrant yet laid-back, reflecting its student population and cultural energy.
+Pula's nightlife is lively but laid-back, reflecting its student population and cultural energy.

 Cargo Club